PaloAltoNetworks/c2c_summit_lab/lab-guide.md

 Vulnerable IaC :

-In this lab we leverage some intentionally vulnerable IaC.
-To learn more about the projects and its contributors visit the link below:
+In this lab we leverage some intentionally vulnerable IaC. (**Do use the resources in these repos in production.. they are vulnerable**) To learn more about the projects and its contributors visit the link below:

 ##### Sample Git Repositories